As we’ve just updated the project guidance (12/13/21) Its not to late to join in.

-Saints Alive, a collection of storied art conveying gratitude for whoever/whatever helped us get through the past year, is the working title for the Book Arts 2021 member collaboration.
+Saints Alive, a collection of storied art to express gratitude for whoever/whatever helped you cope during the pandemic.

 Our project has two components, both inspired by folk art traditions in Central and South America: